kalentjne/GrandChaseMacro/README.txt

+INITIAL SETUP GUIDE:

+Update/ Download Latest Nox, use Android 7 emulator Install .Net 4.7.2
-REMEMBER TO CHECK NOX KEY BINDING --> Set opacity = 0 Set NOX resolution to 1280x720
+NOX KEY BINDING --> Set opacity = 0
+Enable VT to ensure Nox Performance
 Set game language to English
 For which hero you choose to use ultimate - please equip him/her with default 6* avatar